happyalu/tailscale-linux-switchuser/README.md

+# Doesn't work anymore

+This project does not work with latest changes in how tailscale maintains login data.

 # Switch logged-in user of tailscale on Linux

 I'm using two accounts with tailscale, wrote this to easily switch the network that should be used.